smcclab/smc-course/_assessments/04-lens-performance.md

 - You may not use any equipment that requires AC power (that is, USB-powered or battery powered equipment only).
 - You may not use any equipment that requires more than one person to carry.
-- You may not use any equipment that creates sound which is used in your performance (i.e., external synthesisers, DJ decks, samplers are not allowed).
+- **You may not use any equipment that creates sound** which is used in your performance (i.e., external synthesisers, DJ decks, samplers are not allowed).
-- Any external equipment you use must be clearly documented and listed **as a referennce** in your performance materials.
+- Any external equipment you use must be clearly documented and listed **as a reference** in your performance materials.

 ### External Software

 - You are allowed to use libraries or extensions for the computer music systems used in the course, but these should be clearly documented and listed **as a reference** in your performance materials.
 - You are allowed to use middleware that goes in between computer music software and an external or internal hardware interface (e.g., Osculator, Wekinator, MobMuPlat, Python scripts).
-- You are not allowed to use music production software such as Ableton Live, ProTools or Logic in your performance.
+- **You are not allowed to use music production software such as Ableton Live, ProTools or Logic in your performance.**
 - Any external libraries that you use should be used in a sophisticated, original, and independent way in order to show your attainment of the learning outcomes.

 {:.warn-box}